Cerrie Burnell: Acting career

 Burnell graduated from Manchester Metropolitan University, where she studied acting.
 She has performed in theatre in the UK, where she received favourable reviews, and in Brazil with the CTORio Political Theatre Company.
 Burnell was also a member of National Youth Theatre.
-She has appeared in UK television parts in Holby City, EastEnders, Grange Hill, The Bill, and Comedy Lab.
+She has appeared in UK television numerous times, with parts in Holby City, EastEnders, Grange Hill, The Bill, and Comedy Lab.
 She is the author of Winged – A Fairytale, a play about Violet, a one-winged fairy in a London inner city fairy community, which she also starred in when it was staged at the Tristan Bates Theatre, London in 2007.

 She starred in The First to Go by Nabil Shaban, about the "Disabled Holocaust" in Nazi Germany, playing the part of Brunhilde, at the Royal Lyceum Theatre, Edinburgh in 2008.
 Besides acting, she has worked as a teaching assistant in a special needs school.

 CBeebies

 Burnell joined CBeebies' presentation department on 26 January 2009, as a continuity presenter for Discover and Do and The Bedtime Hour, alongside Alex Winters.

 Within a month of her beginning co-presenting, the BBC faced controversy as parents claimed in complaints that the one-armed presenter was scaring children, and that this prompted difficult conversations to explain her disability.
 She, the BBC, and multiple disability groups stated that the problem was actually the prejudices of the parents projected onto the children.
 Burnell left CBeebies in April 2017.